semaver/core-stack/packages/core/README.md

 # @semaver/core

-Core interface/types and helper methods.
+Core interface/types and helper methods for object manipulation and reflection.

 ## Introduction